openandclose/tosixinch/docs/commandline.rst

 .. option:: --user-agent USER_AGENT

-    set http header user-angent when donloading by urllib (to see the default, run --appcheck)
+    set http header user-agent when downloading by urllib (to see the default, run --appcheck)

 .. option:: --qt {webengine,webkit}